ElectronSutra/venture/pages/1-the-realm/1-1-great-houses/1-1-9-tepet.md

 ![Tepet Mon](./../../../assets/house_mons/tepet.png){:style="float: left;margin-right: 7px"}

-Before the Realm there was the Shogunate, the divided period of warring Dragon-Blooded states, and in the Shogunate there were many competing Shoguns, the great leaders of these states.
-Among them was the Shogun Tepet, the warrior-poet heir to a kingdom on the Blessed Isle.
-He took up arms against the Empress and laid siege to her for a year and a day before he conceded; at the end of his defeat, he bowed before the Empress and offered her his head if she would spare his soldiers.
+Before the Realm there was the Shogunate, the divided period of warring between the Dragon-Blooded states of the Isle.
+In the Shogunate there were many competing daimyo in service to the military authority of the Shogun, and among them was the Daimyo Tepet, the Ataman of Pneuma, a powerful warrior-poet ruler of a confederacy of northern marcher-states.
+In the youth of the Realm, he took up arms against the Empress and laid siege to her for a year and a day before he conceded.
+He bowed before the Empress to offer his head, if only she would spare his soldiers.
 Instead, she married him, and raised a Great House in his honor.

-House Tepet is the oldest Great House, the very first to be elevated.
-They have cultivated their relationship to their ancient traditions.
-No other House is as devoted to their roots.
-Only Cathak rivals the glory of the Tepet Legions, and only Peleps rivals their heroism and romantic reputation.
+House Tepet is the oldest Great House, the very first to be elevated, in honor of the Old General.
+They have spent the centuries cultivating their relationship to their ancient traditions and their roots in the Shogunate and the north.
+Only Cathak rivals the glory of Tepet's Legions.
+Only Peleps rivals their heroism and romantic reputation. _None_ rival their discipline and focus.

 **WARNING**.
 In RY 675, House Tepet is devastated in the Battle of Futile Blood and reduced to a mockery of itself, struggling to recover from the loss of a